Femoroacetabular Impingement (Hip FAI)

 • A limp when starting to walk.

-• Stiffness and decreased range of motion
+• Stiffness and decreased range of motion in the hip

-How is FAI diagnosed?
+How is hip FAI diagnosed?

 Dr. Nwachukwu will examine the hip to determine if femoroacetabular impingement is the cause of a patient’s symptoms.
 He will conduct a detailed physical exam, consisting of multiple tests.
 One specific maneuver is called an impingement test, where he moves the knee closer to the chest and then rotates it in towards the shoulder.
 If this causes groin pain, FAI may be the diagnosis.
 In almost all cases, Dr. Nwachukwu will also use imaging to evaluate the joint.
 X-rays provide the opportunity to look at the bone itself and determine if they are misshapen.
-In many cases, Dr. Nwachukwu will also utilize an MRI (magnetic resonance imaging) scan to examine the soft tissues and cartilage within the hip in order to evaluate the hip labrum, cartilage and other soft tissue structures around the hip.
+In many cases, Dr. Nwachukwu will also utilize an MRI (magnetic resonance imaging) scan to examine the soft tissues and cartilage within the hip to evaluate the hip labrum, cartilage and other soft tissue structures around the hip.

 Femoroacetabular Impingement FAI Hip Doctor | New York City, NY

-Strengthening Exercises to avoid surgery for FAI:
+Strengthening Exercises to avoid surgery for hip impingement or FAI:

 Dr. Nwachukwu has a series of hip mobility and strengthening exercises to help patients avoid surgery for femoroacetabular impingement.
 This series of videos can be found here: Hip Exercise Videos.

-To address the different types of impingement, there are various surgical procedures that may be utilized.
-For instance, in cases of pincer impingement, Dr. Nwachukwu may trim the bony rim of the socket (acetabulum).
-In cases of cam impingement, he may shave down the bump on the ball (femoral head).
-Surgery for FAI usually helps to reduce the symptoms caused by the impingement as well as helping to slow down or prevent future damage to the hip joint.
+Hip surgeries for FAI generally help reduce the symptoms caused by the impingement as well as helping to slow down or prevent future damage to the hip joint.
 It is important to note that patients with FAI are potentially at risk for future joint damage.
-That is why seeking treatment as soon as symptoms appear from a qualified orthopedic hip specialist, has been shown to yield better long-term results.
-Hip problems can be difficult to diagnose and treat, therefore, it is important to seek treatment from Dr. Nwachukwu who has specific training and expertise in hip arthroscopy.
+This underscores the importance of seeking treatment as soon as symptoms appear from a qualified orthopedic hip specialist to yield better long-term results.

 Patient Testimonial for Hip Impingement Treatment